LfDI issues warning to websites using Google Analytics

 It is required that websites use consent as the lawful basis (article 6, 1(a)) for using Google Analytics and similar tracking tools.

-Furthermore, consent must be freely given and explicit.
-The LfDi draws attention to the recent EU-Court of Justice decision in the case against Planet49.
+Furthermore, consent must be freely and explicitly given.
+The LfDI draws attention to the recent EU-Court of Justice decision in the case against Planet49.

 Informative cookie banners are no longer sufficient when using cookies that track visitors online (e.g. Google Analytics).